Thursday, January 16, 2025

 Image of two young persons jumping down a sandy hill

-10 Tips for Parents by Australian Author John Marsden
+10 Tips for Parents by Australian author John Marsden

 1. Give children space.
 Back off.
 Let them roam.
 Let them be bored.
 Don't over-plan their lives.
 Cut way back on the after-school activities programs.